 1. Shogun: Total War

 It’s fitting that Shogun kicks off this series.
 What the game did was almost unbelievable when it came onto the scene.
-It allowed you to control a whole strategic campaign, from all sides, as well as take charge of classic real-time battles.
-A dream come true for any gamer!
+It allowed you to control a whole strategic campaign, from all sides, as well as take charge of classic real-time epic battles.
+A dream come true for any player!

 Moreover, Shogun is an elegant, beautiful game in a manner that not many of its offshoots have been able to replicate.
 The throne room for conducting diplomatic affairs, the hand-drawn map featuring miniature figurines representing agents and armies stationed in the field, the traditional music that was played during battles…